3D Printing in Healthcare: Revolutionizing the Medical Industry

 Case Studies Highlighting Improved Surgical Outcomes

 There have been many success stories.
 One hospital, for instance, modeled patients’ hearts before surgery, reducing the average time spent in theatre by 20%.
-Patients had fewer complications as a result of surgeons’ preparation.
+Patients had fewer complications as a result of the surgeons’ preparation.
 A model of the kidney was also used to identify and remove tumors more accurately, allowing patients to recover more quickly.

 Use in Pediatric Surgeries for Complex Cases